Deutsche Bank to layoff 126 New York staff as part of restructuring

-NEW YORK (Reuters) - Deutsche Bank AG (DBKGn.DE) plans to lay off 126 employees in New York in the coming months, according to a filing the bank made with New York state that was made public on Thursday.
+NEW YORK (Reuters) - Deutsche Bank AG plans to lay off 126 employees in New York in the coming months, according to a filing the bank made with New York state that was made public on Thursday.

 The 126 employees are being let go for economic reasons and their final day will be between Aug.
 7 and Aug.
 21, according to a Worker Adjustment and Retraining Notification that the bank filed with the New York State Department of Labor on July 8.